-We believe that the compensation of our executives should reflect their success as a management team, rather than as individuals, in attaining key operating objectives such as revenue growth, reductions in operating losses, achievement of operating profitability and positive cash flow, growth or maintenance of market share and long-term competitive advantage, and ultimately, in attaining an increased market price for our stock.
+Our executive compensation philosophy reflects our belief that the compensation of our executives should reflect their success as a management team, rather than as individuals, in attaining key operating objectives such as revenue growth, reductions in operating losses, achievement of operating profitability and positive cash flow, growth or maintenance of market share and long-term competitive advantage, and ultimately, in attaining an increased market price for our stock.
 We believe that the performance of our executives in managing the Company considered in light of general economic conditions and specific company, country, industry and competitive conditions, should be the basis for determining their overall compensation.
-We also believe that their compensation should not be based on the short-term performance of our stock, whether favorable or otherwise, but rather on the long-term price of our stock, as that will more accurately reflect the quality of our operating performance and ultimately, the management of the Company by our executives.
-We will also evaluate both performance and compensation to ensure that the Company maintains its ability to attract and retain superior executives in key positions and that compensation provided to key employees remains competitive relative to the compensation paid to similarly situated executives of similar or peer companies.
-To that end, we believe that executive compensation packages provided by the Company to its executives, including its Named Executive Officers, as defined below, should include both cash and stock-based compensation that reward performance against measured goals.
+We also believe that their compensation should not be based on the short-term performance of our stock, whether favorable or otherwise, but rather on factors that drive long-term value to our stockholders, as that will more accurately reflect the quality of our operating performance and, ultimately, the management of the Company by our executives.
+We also evaluate both performance and compensation to ensure that the Company maintains its ability to attract and retain superior executives in key positions and that compensation provided to key employees remains competitive relative to the compensation paid to similarly situated executives of similar or peer companies.

-Throughout this proxy statement, the individuals who served as the Company's Chief Executive Officer and Chief Financial Officer during 2009, as well as the other individuals included in the Summary Compensation Table on page 25, are referred to as "Named Executive Officers."
+Throughout this proxy statement, the individuals who served as the Company's Chief Executive Officer and Chief Financial Officer during 2011, as well as the other individuals included in the Summary Compensation Table on page 26, are referred to as "Named Executive Officers."

-Role of Executive Officers in Compensation Decisions
+Role of Compensation Committee in Compensation Decisions

-The Compensation Committee of the Board of Directors (the "Committee") makes all compensation decisions for the Named Executive Officers and for all of the executive officers of the Company.
+The Committee makes all compensation decisions for the Named Executive Officers and for all of the executive officers of the Company.